Jiaogulan (Latin name: Gynostemma pentaphyllum) is a low-lying

 3) Fight the effects

-of aging and strengthen the immune system –
+of aging and strengthen the immune system – Most people have read about the

 health benefits of antioxidants.
 1Z0-932 dumps One can hardly visit the grocery store without being bombarded by marketing messages on products touting their high antioxidant content.
 Marketers have gone so far as to co-op a formerly scientific measure of antioxidant called the ORAC scale.
 ORAC stands for Oxygen Radical Absorbance Capacity.
 It is a measure of the anti-oxidant levels in a food.
 Marketers engage in heated debate over whose product as the higher ORAC value.